Singing with a Smile

 Poverty is no reason not to laugh and hard work is no guarantee of riches – we know this from the ironic Melokhe melukhe [Work is wealth] and the many tailors' songs (e.g., Ot azoy neyt a shnayder [This is how a tailor sews]).
 We complain about the woes of destitution by singing gaily about how to make something out of nothing (Hob ikh mir a mantl [I had a coat] or Kartofl zup mit shvomen [Potato soup with mushrooms]).
 What else can you do but laugh when your father's out of work and the rabbi whips you, asks Gebirtig in Ver der ershter vet lakhn?
 [Who'll laugh first?]
 "Hunger is the best cook," says a Dutch proverb, and also the best "cookbook": we dream about dishes for the rich in contrast with scraps eaten by the poor, such as in the songs Lomir ale zingen [Let's all sing] or Alef-indikes [A is for turkeys].
 Actually, the best way to deal with lack of money is to let somebody else pay, as we hear in the Sephardic mikveh song "Cuan bien me lavi" [When I wash myself"]!

+Neither last nor least are the many thinly-veiled bawdy songs.
 Even rebbes and their wives suffered the effect of off-colour double-entendres.7 Not a crude word is actually uttered, but it doesn't take much of a feat of imagination to understand what is implied.
 Examples of these in the Sephardic repertoire are wedding songs8 as well as songs of dentists and tinkers who "take care" of their female clients (e.g., El encalador [The white-washer] or Las muchachas de servir [The maid-servants]).9 Tradesmen also visited Ashkenazi ladies, at least in New York!
 In the song Ikh bin a border bay mayn vayb [I'm my wife's boarder], the narrator says that one of the advantages of being divorced is that he no longer has to worry about the butcher visiting his wife!
 (There is also a Ladino version of "el bordo" [the boarder])!10 We learn about the amorous ambitions of boarders - facilitated by a "sweet treat" - from the American Yiddish theatre song Hudl mitn shtrudl [Hudl with her strudel].

 Humorous folksongs about unfaithful wives cross ethnic communities – witness the Yiddish songs "Dos daytshl" [The German guy],11 "Gey ikh mir arayn tsu mayn gelibter froy" [I go to my beloved wife]12 and "Di milkh-ku" [The milk cow], songs which are reminiscent of the Scottish ballad "The Goodman" (Child's Ballad #274).
 A Sephardic equivalent is the romansa "La adultera / Un lunes me alevanti"13 [The adulteress / I woke up one Monday morning] in which the wife's lover is caught out sneezing!
 The moral, says the cuckolded husband, is to watch over your wife carefully, especially if she is good-looking!

 When mustn't we laugh?
 On Tisha b'Av (the 9th of Av), the saddest day in the Jewish year, marking many tragic events in Jewish history.
-One of the endechas [laments] that are sung traditionally by Sephardic Jews is a "lament" for a dead cat, "Señor Don Gato" – a funny children's song.
-It has to be sung solemnly because "if you laugh on Tisha B'av you will weep on Rosh Hashanah [New Year]".7
+One of the endechas [laments] that are sung traditionally by Sephardic Jews is a "lament" for a dead cat, "Señor Don Gato" – a Spanish children's song.
+It has to be sung solemnly because "if you laugh on Tisha B'av you will weep on Rosh Hashanah [New Year]".

 The adage tells us that "When you laugh, the world laughs with you; when you cry, you cry alone" (Ven du lakhst), which is why rabbis, as well as doctors, tell us to be happy: Der rebe hot geheysn freylekh zayn!
 14 But as we all know, it is God who has the last laugh: "Mentsh trakht, un got lakht" – "Man proposes, and God disposes".
 The best we mortals can do is to come along to the musical lecture and "sing these songs with a smile".